 How to Repair a Bathroom Light Problem

-Application: Repair a Bathroom Light Circuit and Exhaust Fan Problem.
+Application: Repair a Bathroom Light Circuit and Bath Exhaust Fan Problem.

 Skill Level: Intermediate to Advanced.
 This electrical wiring project is best performed by a Licensed Electrical Contractor or Certified Electrician.

 Tools Required: Basic Electricians Pouch Hand Tools and Voltage Tester.

 Estimated Time: Depends on personal level experience, ability to work with hand tools and electrical troubleshooting skills.

 Precaution: Identify the circuit breaker, turn it OFF, and then Tag it with a Note before performing any wiring or inspections or repairs.